salvatorecorvaglia/teridex/README.md

 # Teridex 📟

-**A modern, terminal-native database IDE.
+**A terminal-native database IDE.
 Keyboard-first, async, pluggable.**

 Teridex is a TUI database client built on a clean async core and a plugin-first architecture.
 It combines a rich query editor, lazy schema browser, virtualized result tables, and a fuzzy command palette — all inside your terminal.